cchudzicki-ocw-testing/mas.714j-fall-2009/content/pages/readings/_index.md

 Sawyer, K. "The New Science of Learning."
 Chapter 1 in _The Cambridge Handbook of The Learning Sciences_.
 Edited by K. Sawyer.
 New York, NY: Cambridge University Press, 2006.
 ISBN: 9780521845540. \[Preview in [Google Books](http://books.google.com/books?id=lWGLNdAsCRwC&lpg=PP1&pg=PA1#v=onepage&q&f=false)\]

 Synopsis of arguments in the book Collins, A., and R. Halverson. _Rethinking Education in the Age of Technology: The Digital Revolution and the Schools_.
 New York, NY: Teachers College Press, 2009.
-ISBN: 9780807750025. ([PDF]({{< baseurl >}}/resources/mitmas_714jf09_read03_coll)) (Courtesy of Allan Collins and Richard Halverson.
+ISBN: 9780807750025. ({{< resource_link d618b0b2-0780-773b-64cb-1afa397dbcec "PDF" >}}) (Courtesy of Allan Collins and Richard Halverson.
 Used with permission. )

 ### Optional